 Welcome to the community information website for 55 Coonara Avenue, West Pennant Hills.
-Here you will find information about the proposal, proposed community benefits and the latest news.
+Here you will find information about the rezoning proposal, proposed community benefits and the latest news.
 You can also sign up for information updates.

 The plan is contained to the existing established development area, keeping intact and protecting the remnant forest, and the important bushland character.

 The proposed homes will be architecturally designed and contemporary in style, designed to seamlessly integrate into the existing neighbourhood character while retaining and protecting the forest setting.
 The apartments are strategically located at the lowest portion of the site within the existing height limit, taking advantage of the natural topography.